Should I Become a Teen Counselor?

 The career path a teen counselor chooses will determine his or her major at the master's level.
 An LCSW must have a Master of Social Work, while both LMHCs and LMFTs must have a degree in counseling or marriage and family therapy.
 Master of Social Work programs focus on both direct human counseling and community-based social work with coursework in human behavior, social welfare policy, social justice and social work research.
 These programs are accredited by the Council on Social Work Education.

-- Look for electives in courses directly related to adolescents.
-Social work and counseling programs require many general practice courses, but finding opportunities to take electives in coursework relating to young populations could help prepare students for placement in the field later on.
+- For greater success: Look for electives in courses directly related to adolescents.
+Social work and counseling programs may require many general practice courses, but finding opportunities to take electives in coursework relating to young populations could help prepare students for placement in the field later on.

 Step 3: Apply for Provisional Licensure